Even I, as someone who’s been on my fair share of road trips, learned quickly…

 Minute Man National Historical Park, MA

-The actual beginning of the American Revolution occurred on April 19, 1775, at Lexington and Concord, about 30 minutes from Boston.
-At the start of the battle, it was about 700 British troops against 77 militiamen, also known as minute men.
+The actual beginning of the American Revolution occurred on April 19, 1775, at Lexington and Concord, approximately 20 miles northwest of Boston.
+At the start of the battle, there were approximately 700 British troops against 77 militiamen, also known as Minute Men.
 A “shot heard round the world” rang out (from which side, no one knows), and the first battle of the revolution began.

-Soon minute men, so named because they could be ready to find at a minute’s notice, were springing to action as the British began searching Concord for arms.
-When the dust cleared, the minute men only lost about 90 men, sparking confidence that they truly could stand up to the British army.
+Soon, Minute Men, so named because they could be ready to find at a minute’s notice, were springing to action as the British began searching Concord for arms.
+When the dust cleared, the Minute Men had only lost about 90 men, sparking confidence that they truly could stand up to the British army.

-Today, the Battles of Lexington and Concord are memorialized at Minute Man National Historical ParkCheck out the exhibits at the Visitor Center and watch the roughly 30-minute multimedia presentation called “The Road to Revolution.”
+Today, the Battles of Lexington and Concord are memorialized at Minute Man National Historical Park.
+Visit the exhibits at the Visitor Center and watch the approximately 30-minute multimedia presentation titled “The Road to Revolution.”
 Once you’re finished, grab a map and explore the park.
 If you’re up for it, follow The Battle Road Trail.
-It’s a five-mile path that connects Concord and Lexington and allows you to walk in the minute men’s footsteps!
+It’s a five-mile path that connects Concord and Lexington, allowing you to walk in the footsteps of the Minute Men.

 Saratoga National Historical Park, NY

-Every major war has its turning point, and the American Revolution’s came at the Battles of Saratoga in 1777.
-The first occurred on September 19th and the second on October 7th.
+Every major war has its turning point, and the American Revolution reached its pivotal moment at the Battles of Saratoga in 1777.
+The first occurred on September 19th, and the second on October 7th.
 By the end, the revolutionaries had won a decisive victory.
-The Brits had lost around a thousand men including some key leaders and surrendered only ten days later.
-Not only did this boost the war effort and prove to colonists they could win against one of the best armies in the world, but it also instilled enough confidence in the French to join our side in an alliance.
+The Brits had lost around a thousand men, including some key leaders, and surrendered only ten days later.
+Not only did this boost the war effort and prove to colonists that they could defeat one of the world’s most formidable armies, but it also instilled sufficient confidence in the French to join our side in an alliance.

 To visit the sites of the battles, head over to Saratoga National Historical Park.
-Check out the Visitor Center to first see an orientation film and then grab a map for a self-guided tour around the park.
+Visit the Visitor Center to view an orientation film and then pick up a map for a self-guided tour around the park.

 Valley Forge National Historical Park, PA

-About 30 minutes from Philadelphia is one of the most significant parks related to the American Revolution.
+Approximately 30 minutes from Philadelphia is one of the most significant parks associated with the American Revolution.
 If Saratoga boosted Americans’ morale, Valley Forge tested their will to fight as well as their ability to survive.

-Conditions were some of the worst of the entire war with malnourishment, a lack of proper clothing, and even a lack of shoes.
+Conditions were some of the worst of the entire war, as soldiers faced malnourishment, a lack of proper clothing, and even a lack of shoes.
 Despite the morale boost of the early autumn months, soldiers quickly found themselves sick and dying.
 However, just when things were at their lowest, Baron Friedrich von Steuben came over from Prussia and helped breathe new life into the army.
-By the time summer rolled in the next year, the British were gone from Philly and the French had officially joined the fight.
+By the time summer arrived the following year, the British had departed from Philadelphia, and the French had officially joined the fight.

 Maryland

-It’s hard to narrow down specific cities or places in Maryland that played a significant role in the revolution as the whole state collectively was extremely strong support for the more battle-hit colonies.
+It’s challenging to pinpoint specific cities or places in Maryland that played a significant role in the Revolution, as the entire state collectively provided extremely strong support for the more battle-hardened colonies.

-Over in Annapolis, citizens had their own tea party in 1774; and in 1784 at the Maryland State House, the Congress of the Confederation ratified the Treat of Paris.
+In Annapolis, citizens held their tea party in 1774, and in 1784, at the Maryland State House, the Congress of the Confederation ratified the Treaty of Paris.
 A little further away in the small town of Chestertown, Washington College became the first college chartered under American independence and had the General himself on their Board of Visitors and Governors.

 See more of what to do in Maryland in our “Baltimore” episode